How to store your combine over winter

 - Bearings – After you have greased and lubricated, run the combine for 15-20 minutes to distribute the grease inside the bearings.

-- Tyres - Combine tyres can be expensive to replace, so it’s worth making sure these you store these correctly.
+- Tyres – Combine tyres can be expensive to replace, so it’s worth making sure these are stored correctly.

 We would recommend putting the combine up on blocks to get the tyres off the ground.
 This is particularly important if the area is damp.

 Tyre pressures should be set at the normal pressure and are best kept out of sunlight.
 Oil or grease on the tyres will damage them so make sure to clean this off.